AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 }
 ```

-When scrolling, the yoffset value tells us the amount we scrolled vertically.
-When the scroll_callback function is called we change the content of the globally declared fov variable.
-Since 45.0 is the default fov value we want to constrain the zoom level between 1.0 and 45.0.
+When scrolling, the `yoffset` value tells us the amount we scrolled vertically.
+When the `scroll_callback` function is called we change the content of the globally declared `fov` variable.
+Since 45.0 is the default value we want to constrain the zoom level between 1.0 and 45.0.

 We now have to upload the perspective with the global fov variable as the field of view.

 `projection = glm::perspective(glm::radians(fov), 800.0f / 600.0f, 0.1f, 100.0f);`